 For more information on the project journey, research designs, and project findings, please read the Project Implementation and Findings.

 The Creative Lenses UAL team presented at the SULA conference in Helsinki on 12 October 2017

 In their presentation, Lucy Kimbell, Sarah Rhodes and Bethany Rex, outlined the parameters within which the research has developed, as well as sharing initial findings relating to the concept of business model change for arts and cultural organisations.
 Prior to the conference, UAL facilitated a workshop involving all project partners where the team used future-orientated methodologies from design research to stimulate reflection on the first phase of the catalyst programme.
-You can read a report about the conference and the workshop on the UAL Research blog page written by Bethany Rex.
+You can read a report about the conference and the workshop by Bethany Rex.

 Creative Lenses Forum London

 The forum, 'Innovative Business Models in the Arts' held on 13 October 2016 at University of the Arts London brought together thinkers and managers from arts and cultural organisations, academia and business to explore business models in independent arts venues and performing arts organisations.
 Combining high profile keynotes with practical workshops and time for shared sensemaking, this event has given arts leaders and managers an opportunity to step back and ask what innovative business models are emerging in the sector, what is shaping change, and what models their own organisation might develop.
 Read an overview of the Creative Lenses Forum by Rosa Perez Monclus.

 The Market of Forms was set-up as a pop-up market run by London-based creative practitioners, civil-society groups, practice-based researchers and others.
 The event explored critical and creative forms of organisations to highlight their potential.